TencentARC/ArcNerf/docs/datasets.md

 - If exists, help the ray sampling in modeling progress.
 Can be [] if not exist.
 - For the near/far, you can also set in `cfgs.rays.near/far`, or use ray-sphere intersection for near/far calculation by setting `cfgs.rays.bounding_radius`.

+## Train data shuffle Scheduler:
+The scheduler handles train data only.
+It can customize the ray selection every time when all rays have been trained.
+Add `scheduler` in `data.train` for specification.

+- precrop: precrop and keep only the center rays.
+  - max_shuffle: Only crop when n_shuffle <= max_shuffle.
+By default -1.
+Set 0 to use it in the init shuffle.
+  - ratio: Ratio to keep in each dim.

+- random_shuffle: Do random shuffle for all pixel together in `(1, NHW, ...)` shape.
+If you do set it as `False`, it will always be performed.

+- sample_loss: This use loss to do importance sampling during training.
+Which will keep all rays with large loss, and randomly select rays with smaller loss.
+    - min_sample: only use when n_shuffle >= min_sample.
+Set 0 to use in the very beginning.
+    - ImgLoss/MaskLoss:  What loss to used.
+      - loss_type: type of loss, MSE/L1/etc...
+      - do_mean: Must be False to keep dim.
+    - sampling: Controls how to do the importance sampling
+      - threshold: min error to filter the large loss. depends on the actual loss type(mse, l1, etc)
+      - random_ratio: num of ratio that select rays with small error.

 # Dataset Class
 Below are supported dataset class.